-- (a) Selection by Director.
-The Director, may select and retain with the approval of the City Manager one or more independent consultants with expertise in telecommunications satisfactory to the Director and the City Manager in connection with any permit review and evaluation. - (b) Scope.
-The independent consultant shall review the project aspects that involve technical or specialized knowledge and may address: - (1) whether the applicant submitted a complete and accurate application; - (2) whether the facts and materials presented in a particular application tend to support certain statements or analyses in the application;
+(a) Selection by Director.
+The Director, ~~in her or his absolute discretion~~, may select and retain with the approval of the City Manager ~~an~~ one or more independent consultants with expertise in telecommunications satisfactory to the Director and the City Manager ~~in~~ connection with any permit review and evaluation.

+(b) Scope.
+The independent consultant shall review the project aspects that involve technical or specialized knowledge and may address:

+- (1) whether the applicant submitted a complete and accurate application; - (2) whether the facts and materials presented in a particular application tend to support certain statements or analyses in the application; - (3) compliance with any applicable regulations; ~~and/or~~ - (4) any other specific technical or specialized issues requested by the City;